WebDev-WBSCodingSchool/open-ai-chatbot/README.md

 npm run dev
 ```

-:warning: Since this project sends the requests to a local proxy, you need to have it running!
+:warning: Since this project sends the requests to a local [OpenAI proxy](https://github.com/WebDev-WBSCodingSchool/openai-proxy), you need to have it running!
+Make sure you are running the latest version by pulling from GH :heart: